 I stood on the side of a stage, moments away from getting up in front of 200+ people.
-The woman who was speaking before me asked me: “what are you talking about?”
+The woman who was speaking before me asked me: “what are you going to talk about?”
 To which I confidently responded “I don’t know, I haven’t decided yet.”

 Let me rewind a bit and set the scene for you.
-Last week I traveled to Orlando to speak at a conference, which is very familiar territory for me (both the city of Orlando and speaking at conferences).
-But this particular talk came a day after my normal talk and was supposed to be a 10-minute “TED style talk” about something new and unique.
+A few years ago I traveled to Orlando to speak at a conference.
+This used to be very familiar territory for me (both the city of Orlando and speaking at conferences).
+But this particular talk was supposed to be a 10-minute “TED style talk” about something new and unique.

-Earlier in the week I kept moving the “work on 10-minute talk” calendar reminder around my Google Cal.
+Earlier that week while preparing for my trip to Orlando I kept moving the “work on 10-minute talk” calendar event around my Google Cal.
 I didn’t just move it once, I actually moved it four times.
-Upon dragging it for the fourth time I finally said to myself, “screw this, I’m just going to wing it!”
+Upon dragging it for the fourth time I finally said to myself, screw this, I’m just going to wing it!

 So there I am.
 Stage left.
-About to walk up on stage in front of a sizable audience of people with absolutely no idea what I was going to talk about.
+About to walk up in front of a sizable audience of people with absolutely no idea what I was going to talk about.

 My name gets called, I hear (and see) people clapping, and I make my way to the stage.
 During the final steps to the stage I was still working out the details of what I was going to [try] to entertain this crowd with…